ZacharyWesterman/paisley/README.md

 - `continue` or `continue 1` or `continue 2` etc, will skip an iteration of as many while/for loops as are specified (defaults to 1 if not specified)
 - `delete` will delete the variables listed, e.g. `delete x y z`
 - `stop` will immediately halt program execution.
-- `return` returns from a subroutine back to the caller.
+- `return` returns from a function back to the caller.
 - `define` will parse the following expression(s) but will ignore them at run time.
 This is most useful for defining macros outside of where they're used.

 ## Expressions: